pbs-assess/gfsynopsis/report/web/README.md

 ## Building and previewing locally

-From the repository root, build the web data and copy the current synopsis PNGs with:
+From the repository root, build the web data and copy the current English and French synopsis PNGs with:

 ```sh
 Rscript report/R/10-build-web.R